 Get your kids excited about reading… make them a pair of unique toy soldier bookends!

-It’s a great way to spike their interest in books by encouraging them to grow their book collection.
 It’s also a fantastic way to upcycle an old toy figure, I used a G.I.
 Joe soldier, but other figures would also work…

 What will I learn?